 There is an enormous amount of work on related equations which is impossible even to sketch.
-We only mention the work of Coville and coworkers, where the nonlinearity is local, but general nonlocal expressions instead of the spatial discrete Laplacian are considered (e.g.,~\cite{Coville}).
+We only mention the work of Coville and coworkers, where the nonlinearity is local, but general nonlocal expressions instead of the nonlocal diffusion equation are considered (e.g.,~\cite{Coville}).
 Some methods are similar, such as the use of super- and subsolutions.
 For interesting work on a Fisher-KPP equation with a non-local saturation effect, where no maximum principle holds, we refer to~\cite{Berestycky}.

 We shall establish the existence, uniqueness, monotonicity, asymptotic behaviour of travelling waves for (\ref{eq}) under the assumptions (F1), (F2), (H1), and (H2).

 \begin{theorem} Under assumptions (F1), (F2), (H1), and (H2), there exists a minimal wave speed $c^*>0$ such that for each $c\geq c^*$, equation (\ref{eq}) has a travelling wavefront $\phi(x+ct)$ satisfying (\ref{eq3}).
 Moreover, \begin{enumerate} \item the solution $\phi$ of (\ref{eq3}) is unique up to a translation. \item Every solution $\phi$ of (\ref{eq3}) is strictly monotone, i.e., $\phi'(\xi)>0$ for all $\xi\in \mathbb{R}$. \item Every solution $\phi$ of (\ref{eq3}) satisfies $0 <\phi(\cdot) <K$ on $\mathbb{R}$. \item Any solution of (\ref{eq3}) satisfies $\lim_{\xi\to-\infty}\phi'(\xi)/\phi(\xi)=\lambda$, with $\lambda$ being the minimal positive root of